also available in the book: Chronological Crue Vol.1 - The Eighties

 out, so they scrap the song, which is then picked up and re-worked by

-but is released by The Fabulous Thunderbirds a year later and reaches
+The Fabulous Thunderbirds.
+The song is included on the soundtrack, and is then released by The Fabulous Thunderbirds a year later

-Stevie Ray Vaughan’s brother Jimmie.
+lead-guitar work of Stevie Ray Vaughan’s brother Jimmie.

-from his Warner Bros. album Have You Seen Me
+classic, Wild Thing, from his Warner Bros. album Have You Seen Me

 Lately?
 The video also features Jon Bon Jovi and Ritchie Sambora of Bon

 Jovi, Poison’s C.C.
 DeVille, Billy Idol, Rudy Sarzo of Whitesnake,

 Steven Tyler and Joe Perry of Aerosmith, Slash and Steve Adler from

 Guns N’ Roses, various members of Ratt, and a special appearance by

 fellow comedian Rodney Dangerfield.
 It also stars Jessica Hahn, a

 former girlfriend of Playboy guru Hugh Hefner, as the Wild Thing.